 Deodorant stains and sweat stains on T-shirts

-Particularly stubborn sweat stains or deodorant stains can also be with baking powder but special care should be taken with colored and dark laundry.
+Particularly stubborn sweat stains or deodorant stains can also be removed with baking soda, but special care should be taken with colored and dark laundry.
 Here's how: First, mix a sachet of baking soda with water to make a paste.
 Apply this paste specifically to the deodorant stains on the clothes and leave to work for approx. 15 minutes before washing the clothes in the washing machine on the usual washing program.

 Baby bowel movements or vomit

-Stubborn wax stains and wax residue
+Stubborn wax stains and wax residues

 Our conclusion